-Research in [5] proposed a binary integer programming (BIP) formulation for solving the BSP problem.
+In the work of [5] a BIP (Binary Integer Programming) formulation for solving the BSP problem was proposed.
 It aimed at finding an optimal configuration, in a CDMA system, using the branch-and-bound (B&B) method.
 The results were compared with a customized version of a genetic algorithm.

 In [6] an algorithm to find the optimal configuration of base stations of a CDMA network in an indoor environment was proposed.
 The algorithm combines a heuristic technique with a brute force search.
 The heuristic search was used to find the minimum number of base stations, and the brute force searched for places for the base stations in predefined positions.
-The algorithm managed to reach the optimal solution in 10 runs, consuming an average time of one second of runtime, in a scenario with 12 base stations, 54 users (25 randomly selected) and with an area of 18.5m x 18.5m.
-We will show in Section V that the benchmarks proposed here are much more complex than the test scenario proposed by [6].
+The algorithm managed to reach the optimal solution in 10 times it was run, consuming an average time of one second of runtime, in a scenario with 12 base stations, 54 users (25 randomly selected) and with an area of 18.5m x 18.5m.
+We will show in section V that the benchmarks proposed here are much more complex than the test scenario proposed by [6].